 He formerly served as a board member at Community Health Services, a federally qualified health center in Hartford.
 He is a graduate of Williams College and the Wake Forest University School of Medicine.

-Alleyne serves as vice chair of the foundation.
+Alleyne serves as chair of the foundation.
 He also sits on the program and finance and investment committees.

 Kenneth R. Alleyne, MD

 Yvette Meléndez has a wide range of experience in health care, higher education, and philanthropy.
 She served as vice president for government and community alliances at Hartford HealthCare, chief of staff and chief administrative officer for the Connecticut State University System, and interim president of the Hartford Foundation for Public Giving.
 Meléndez also served as deputy commissioner and acting commissioner of the state Department of Public Health and as board chair for the Hartford Foundation for Public Giving.
 She currently serves as vice chair of the Board of Regents for Higher Education and is a member of the board of directors of Hartford Hospital, Connecticut Public Broadcasting Network, and the Wadsworth Atheneum.
 She is a graduate of Brooklyn College of the City University of New York and Rensselaer Polytechnic Institute, and completed studies in industrial and labor relations at Cornell University.